MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/create-a-load-data-source-job-and-input-entity-data.md

 ## URL template

-> [!NOTE]Bing Maps Account
+> [!NOTE]
 > This template supports both HTTP and HTTPS protocols.
 URLs in the response use HTTPS protocol.

  **Create a load data source job to create or update a data source.**